Skip to main content

 - Currently, no web standards exist to ensure accuracy.

-Indicators that peer-reviewed journal articles from databases like JSTOR, Questia School, and ProQuest will be accurate:
+Indicators that peer-reviewed journal articles from databases like Academic OneFile, EBSCO, JSTOR, and ScienceDirect will be accurate:

 - Written by college and university scholars - professors, graduate students, and post-doctoral fellows.